NSHipster/articles/2014-05-12-nshipster-quiz-5.md

 ref: "http://nsnorth.ca/"
 category: Trivia
 rating: 10.0
-description: "This fifth incarnation of the NSHipster Quiz took on a distinct North-of-the-Border flavor, as part of the NSNorth conference in Ottawa, Ontario.
+excerpt: "This fifth incarnation of the NSHipster Quiz took on a distinct North-of-the-Border flavor, as part of the NSNorth conference in Ottawa, Ontario.
 Think you're up to the challenge, eh?"
 ---

 This past weekend, I had the honor of speaking at [NSNorth](http://nsnorth.ca/), in Ottawa, Ontario.
 The conference focused on the aspects of community, culture, and family in programming, and I cannot think of a conference in recent memory that better exemplified these themes, both in its speakers and attendees.